sanjitsk/Team-Organization-and-Charter/docs/Appendix.md

 - How will team members help one another meet their responsibilities?

-By being responsible and stepping up to the task of getting quality work forward, the team will ensure that everyone meets what the team decides as being a responsable team member.
+By being responsible and stepping up to the task of getting quality work forward, the team will ensure that everyone meets what the team decides as being a responsible team member.
 A responsible team member fulfills their role, answers communication, steps up and takes action on new work, and a responsable member puts forward a plan of action to get what the team needs to get done.
-All processes for the team would need to be argeed upon by the assignment leader or project manager due to their responsibility in either assignments or projects.
+All processes for the team would need to be agreed upon by the assignment leader or project manager due to their responsibility in either assignments or projects.

 - How will you identify and respond to situations in which the team must adjust roles and responsibilities?

 The team identifies this matter by the consequences of the teams actions.
-If a situation arrises in which a role must change the team will take action quickly and decisvely.
+If a situation arrises in which a role must change the team will take action quickly and decisively.

 - How will you track the team activities and milestones?